franko/gsl-shell/doc/user-manual/intro.rst

    m = matrix.def {{cos(th), sin(th)}, {-sin(th), cos(th)}}

 You can remark that we have used the :func:`matrix.def` function without parentheses to enclose its arguments.
-The reason is that, when a function is called with a single argument which is a literal table or string, you can omit the enclosing paretheses.
+The reason is that, when a function is called with a single argument which is a literal table or string, you can omit the enclosing parentheses.
-In this case we have therefore omitted the parantheses because :func:`matrix.def` has a single argument that is a literal table.
+In this case we have therefore omitted the parenthesize because :func:`matrix.def` has a single argument that is a literal table.

 Note that in our snippet of code we have used the function :func:`use` to make the function available in the module :mod:`math` available.
-If you don't use :func:`use` the function :func:`math.sin` and :func:`math.cos` should be accessed by specifying the explicitely the ``math`` namespace.
+If you don't use :func:`use` the function :func:`math.sin` and :func:`math.cos` should be accessed by specifying the explicitly the ``math`` namespace.

 You can define also a column matrix using the function :func:`matrix.vec` like follows::